alee1337/chili-con-spiracy/about.md

 ---

 # About
-Bad drawings mainly about conspiracy theories, gaming, programming, finances and other uninteresting topics.
+Bad drawings mainly about conspiracy theories, gaming, programming, my life and other uninteresting topics.

 # FAQ